 Traveling is not just about visiting a place or trying out for the first time a native dish.
 It allows you to widen your social circle and become connected on a personal level with the locals.
 However, you might not be able to fully form an authentic and positive connection if you do not know a thing about their etiquette.
-To give you an overview, read our tips below on how you can establish a relationship without breaking any of the common meeting etiquettes and customs in Ireland.
+To give you an overview, read our tips below on how you can establish a relationship without breaking any of the common meeting etiquette and customs in Ireland.

-Now that we have said everything there is to know about the Irish customs, it's not time that we go through the most common expressions in the Irish language and English.
+Now that we have said everything there is to know about Irish customs, it’s not time that we go through the most common expressions in the Irish language and English.

 Below are the best ways by which you can greet someone in the most native-sounding phrases.
 However, please note that the Irish people mainly use English when speaking, so please don’t get disheartened if your newfound Irish friend will just speak to you in English.

 |Good morning||Dee-ah dhuit ar maidin|

 |Good afternoon/evening||Tráthnóna maith|

 |See you||Slán go fóill|

 |Stay safe, take care||Tabhair aire|

 |Hello (as a response)||Dia is Muire dhuit|